Free Influencer Contract Template — EU & UK Compliant (2026)

 What clauses must an influencer contract include in 2026?

-A 2026 influencer contract template must include 11 mandatory clauses set by France's Loi 2023-451 + Décret 2025-1137: full identity of parties (with fiscal residence), euro-denominated remuneration, fair-market valuation of in-kind benefits, precise content description, IP rights (scope, duration, territory), governing-law clause, mandatory ad-disclosure wording, enhanced protections for under-16 creators, EU legal representative if the brand is outside the EU, excluded product categories, and consequences of regulator takedown.
-The Collabios generator produces all 11 automatically.
+A 2026 influencer contract must carry the mandatory terms set by Article 8 of France's Loi 2023-451: identity, contact details and fiscal residence of the parties, nature of the assignment, remuneration and fair-market valuation of in-kind benefits, the parties' rights and obligations including intellectual property, and submission to French law.
+In practice a complete contract also adds the mandatory ad-disclosure wording, a governing-law clause, enhanced protections for under-16 creators, an EU legal representative if the brand is outside the EU, excluded product categories, and the consequences of a regulator takedown.
+Décret 2025-1137 sets the €1,000 ex-VAT threshold above which this written contract becomes mandatory.
+The Collabios generator produces a compliant draft automatically.

 Is a written influencer contract mandatory in the EU?